Pacific Regional Invasive Species Management Support Service

 The PRISMSS is a coordinating mechanism designed to facilitate the scaling up of operational management of invasive species in the Pacific.
 PRISMSS brings together experts to provide support within the Pacific region with a focus on protection of indigenous biodiversity and ecosystem function.
 The intention is to provide a comprehensive suite of support services in a cohesive, effective, efficient and accessible manner to Pacific Island countries and territories.
 The goal is to reduce the ecological and socio-economic impact of invasive species on ecosystems through the management or eradication of prioritised species and the protection of valued sites.

-PRISMSS currently provides technical support across five regional programmes for the Pacific region.
+PRISMSS currently provides technical support across the following five regional programmes for the Pacific region.

 - Promote environmentally sustainable practices